caberger/android/readme.md

 # Jetpack Compose in Java

 This app demonstrates how to use well established java jakarta practices to implement a reactive Android Jetpack Compose Application using java [^compose].
+The App uses the Model-View-ViewModel design pattern [^mvvm].

 The following enterprise APIs are used